parkashheerani/data-warehouse-on-AWS/README.md

-# Project 3: Create a Data Warehouse with AWS Redshift
+# Create a Data Warehouse with AWS Redshift

 ## Summary
 * [Introduction](#Introduction)